Published: August 25, 2025

 Under the new law, the gift and estate tax exemptions increase from $13.99 million for single filers and $27.98 million for married couples filing jointly in 2025 to $15 million and $30 million, respectively, in 2026.

-The law temporarily raised the state and local tax, or SALT, deduction cap to $40,000, with a 1% increase in the cap each year until 2029, before reverting to $10,000 in 2030.
-The expanded deduction begins to phase out for those with more than $500,000 in modified adjusted gross income, though all taxpayers can claim at least $10,000.
+The state and local tax (SALT) deduction cap temporarily rises to $40,000, with a 1% increase each year until 2029.
+The cap then reverts to $10,000 in 2030.
+This expanded deduction begins to phase out for taxpayers with more than $500,000 in modified adjusted gross income, though all filers can still claim at least $10,000.

-The law added a new deduction for taxpayers over age 65 for each year from 2025-2028.
+Taxpayers age 65 and older receive a new deduction from 2025–2028.
 A source of some confusion, this deduction is not tied specifically to Social Security.
 Rather, it applies to all tax filers 65 and older: $6,000 for single filers and $12,000 for joint filers.
 This deduction begins to phase out at $75,000 modified adjusted gross income for single filers and $150,000 for joint filers.

 The law reintroduced and increased the deduction for qualified charitable contributions even for taxpayers who don’t itemize.
 Effective in tax years following 2025, individuals can deduct up to $1,000 and joint filers can deduct $2,000.
 Once it takes effect in 2026, this provision does not expire.